dhanireddy10/CNN/README.md

-Convolutional neural networks
-Trained a network 'MNISTNet' and got an accuracy of 99.66% on a hidden test set in 10 epochs.
+Trained a network 'MNISTNet' and achieved an accuracy of 99.66% on a hidden test set after training for 10 epochs.